-It can be quite daunting to start a new exercise program, especially if you’re taking up a sport or activity you’ve never done before.
+It can be daunting to start a new exercise program, especially if you’re taking up a sport or activity you’ve never done before.

-For example, if you’ve been mostly sedentary and decide you’d like to take steps towards being active and healthier, even just deciding to start walking 30 minutes a day can be challenging, let alone something like starting jogging.
+If you’ve been mostly sedentary and decide you’d like to take steps towards being active and healthier, even just deciding to start walking 30 minutes a day can be challenging, let alone something like starting jogging.

 In this jogging for beginners guide, we will explain how to get started jogging and the best jogging tips for beginners to ensure you have a safe and effective start in the sport.